Your Guide to Classic Movie Theater Filmgoing!

-At the Michigan in Ann Arbor, the Greater Movie Season (Aug.
-14-Sept.
-10) opened with The Washington Masquerade, starring Lionel Barrymore and Karen Morley.
+At the Michigan in Ann Arbor, the Greater Movie Season (August 14-September 10) opened with The Washington Masquerade, starring Lionel Barrymore and Karen Morley.
 After that came Hollywood Speaks (Genevieve Tobin, Pat O'Brien); Skyscraper Souls (Warren William, Maureen O'Sullivan); The Purchase Price (Barbara Stanwyck, George Brent); and a weeklong run of the hilarious Marx Brothers comedy, Horse Feathers.

-In Detroit, RKO's "Greater Show Season" started on Aug.
-11 at the RKO Downtown, with Walter Huston in Frank Capra's American Madness.
-The next day, the laughter rolled through the Michigan in Detroit with the opening of Horse Feathers (The Marx Brothers).
+In Detroit, RKO's "Greater Show Season" started on August 11 at the RKO Downtown, with Walter Huston in Frank Capra's American Madness.
+The next day, the laughter rolled through the Michigan in Detroit with the opening of Horse Feathers, starring the Marx Brothers.
 Later at the RKO Downtown, Dolores del Rio and Joel McCrea starred in King Vidor's Bird of Paradise.

 Launched November 25, 2005.